kanekoshoyu/exchange-collection/README.md

-# henlo: machine readable crypto exchange API doc in AsyncAPI YAML
+# clob: machine readable crypto exchange API doc in AsyncAPI YAML

 there are way too many crypto exchanges and programming languages. we should try standardise the way we implement the exchange library.